What are the Different Types of Veterinarians and What Do They Do?

 Food-animal veterinarians work primarily with livestock, such as cattle, pigs, sheep and goats.
 They are responsible for maintaining the health and welfare of these animals, which are integral to agricultural production.
 These veterinarians help ensure that food animals are free from diseases, which is essential for public health.

 Their duties include vaccination, disease prevention and reproductive health management.
 For instance, the expertise of a food-animal veterinarian may be called upon to synchronize estrus cycles among cattle – a common practice to increase efficiency in livestock production.
-Food-animal veterinarians also educate farmers about best practices in animal care and biosecurity.
+These vets also educate farmers about best practices in animal care and biosecurity.

 Food safety and inspection veterinarians